 - Arc Words: "All we have to do is tell the story right..."

-- Artistic License – Military: Ranger training is intense, but no army in the world would let West use some of the methods he does.
-Then there's the fact that West's rank insignia keeps changing, there are no female rangers, etc. That said, numerous characters say West was practically a monster who only got away with using such methods because of his prestige.
-Also, virtually everyone was lying, and Nuñez was part of Section 8 and therefore only undercover as a Ranger, not an actual one.
+- Artistic License – Military: Ranger training is intense and grueling, but no army in the world would let West use some of the methods he does.
+Then there's the fact that West's rank insignia keeps changing, no women graduated from Ranger training until 2015, etc. That said, numerous characters practically say that West only got away with using such methods because of his prestige, and also virtually everyone was lying, and Nuñez was part of Section 8 and therefore only undercover as a Ranger, not an actual one.

 - Batman Gambit: Hardy acts this way through most of the movie, though it takes a second or third viewing to see it as such.
 A particularly good example is when he tries to get Osborne to leave Kendall out of the report to Styles after their interrogation of Vilmer.
 He knows she won't leave it alone, so he sets her up to push the issue, thereby leaving him to seemingly follow her lead.